 Purple sweet potato

 Purple sweet potatoes have been in the spotlight over recent years.
-They are commonly eaten on the Japanese island of Okinawa, which is home to an exceptionally healthy elderly population – a large number of whom are over the age of 100.
-Rates of dementia on Okinawa are reported to be as much as 50% lower than in the West.
+They are a staple on the Japanese island of Okinawa, which is home to an exceptionally healthy elderly population – a large number of which is over the age of 100.
+Rates of dementia on Okinawa are reported to be as much as 50 per cent lower than that in the west.

-Some scientists believe such healthy longevity may be down to the large quantities of purple sweet potato in the Okinawan diet.
-To date, however, there are only a limited number of studies examining the health benefits of the purple sweet potato, and therefore it’s impossible to say whether the Okinawan’s healthy old age is due to this one food.
+Some scientists believe this longevity may be down to the large quantities of purple sweet potato eaten by the Okinawan people.
+To date, however, there are only a limited number of studies examining the health benefits of the purple sweet potato, and therefore it’s impossible to say whether this is down to eating this one food specifically.

-Beetroot’s deep purple colour comes from plant chemicals called betalains, not anthocyanins.
-Like anthocyanins, betalains have antioxidant and anti-inflammatory properties.
-Also found in the stems of chard and rhubarb, betalains are especially rich in the flesh and skin of beetroots.
+Anthocyanins aren’t the only pigment in fruit and vegetables that provides the deep purple-red colour; for example, beetroot contains plant chemicals called betalains, not anthocyanins.
+Like anthocyanins, betalains have protective antioxidant and anti-inflammatory properties.
+Also found in the stems of chard and rhubarb, betalains are in the flesh and skin of the beetroot.

 Should I be eating more purple foods?

-Although anthocyanins have many benefits for maintaining health they are not essential nutrients.
-That said a regular intake of naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key, so ideally we should aim for a rainbow of differently coloured fruits and vegetables for optimum health benefits.
+Although anthocyanins have many benefits, they are not considered an essential nutrient.
+Although a regular intake of naturally purple-coloured fruit and vegetables is an excellent addition to a varied diet, it’s also important to remember that balance is key, so aim for a rainbow of different-coloured fruit and veg.

 Are dietary anthocyanins safe for everyone?

-The UK, Europe, US and Canada currently have no recommended daily reference intakes or toxicity levels for anthocyanins, when consumed from food.
-Anthocyanins are rapidly absorbed so a regular, moderate intake of dark purple, red and blue fruits and vegetables are generally recognised as safe for most people, unless you have an allergy to a specific fruit or vegetable.
+The UK, Europe, US and Canada currently has no recommended daily reference intakes or toxicity levels for anthocyanins.
+They are rapidly absorbed, so a regular, moderate intake of dark purple, red and blue fruits and vegetables is generally recognised as safe for most people.

 What counts as five-a-day?